Current U.S. Federal Budget Deficit

 U.S. military spending is greater than those of the next 10 largest government expenditures combined.
 It's four times greater than China's military budget, and 10 times bigger than Russia's defense spending.
 It's difficult to reduce the budget deficit without cutting U.S. defense spending.

 Second, mandatory spending has increased.
 That means benefit payouts for Social Security, Medicare, and other mandated programs.
 It's exceeded $2 trillion a year since FY 2011.
 These payments consume two-thirds of the revenue each year.
 Only an Act of Congress that amends a program's benefits can change them.
 That would require a majority vote in both houses and is unlikely to happen.
 Any reduction in benefits takes money out of the pockets of current beneficiaries.
 The powerful demographic of seniors would vote lawmakers out of office.

 Third, the Trump tax cut will reduce revenue.
 It's reducing the personal income tax rate, corporate taxes, and small business taxes.
 These cuts total $1.5 trillion over the next 10 years.
 But the Joint Committee on Taxation said the cuts will stimulate growth by 0.7 percent annually.
 The increased growth will add revenue, offsetting some of the tax cuts.
 As a result, the deficit will increase $1 trillion over the next decade.

 The difference between the U.S. government and you is that the president and Congress overspend on purpose.
 That's for three reasons:

 - The more the government spends, the more it stimulates the economy.
 That's because government spending is itself a component of gross domestic product.

-- There are many other countries willing to lend us the money, like China.
+- There are many other countries, such as China, that are willing to lend America the money.

 - Politicians get elected for creating jobs and growing the economy.
 They lose elections for raising taxes and unemployment.